yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Azure Migration.md

 3. Your subscription must be registered for the Azure Migrate v2 Preview.

-For further details, see [Before the HOL - Azure Migration](./Before%20the%20HOL%20-%20Azure%20Migration.md).
+For further details, see [Before the HOL - Line of Business Application Migration](./Before%20the%20HOL%20-%20Azure%20Migration.md).

 ## Before the hands-on lab

-Refer to the [Before the HOL - Azure Migration](./Before%20the%20HOL%20-%20Azure%20Migration.md) setup guide manual before continuing to the lab exercises.
+Refer to the [Before the HOL - Line of Business Application Migration](./Before%20the%20HOL%20-%20Azure%20Migration.md) setup guide manual before continuing to the lab exercises.

 **Allow at least 60 minutes to deploy the on-premises environment before you start the lab.**